-In Oklahoma, non-compete agreements are not allowed to be used by business owners.
+In Oklahoma, non-compete agreements are not allowed by business owners.
 Current or former employees of businesses in Oklahoma cannot be restricted from working for another company in the region.

 Is a Non-Compete Legally Enforceable in Oklahoma?

 No, a non-compete agreement is not legally allowed in Oklahoma to restrict employees.
-Business owners are not allowed to write a non-compete agreement in Oklahoma that can restrict current or former employees from working for another business in the region.
-[1] They can, however, be used in the transfer of a business [2] or partnership dissolution [3] .
+Business owners cannot write a non-compete agreement in Oklahoma that can restrict current or former employees from working for another business in the region.
+[1] They can, however, be used in the transfer of a company [2] or partnership dissolution [3] .

 Reasonable Use and Exemptions